Fiesta Restaurant Group (FRGI) Q3 2017 Results - Earnings Call Transcript

 Nick Setyan - Wedbush Securities, Inc.

 Got it.
-And then kind of in more normalized environment, how should we think about, I guess, the reset (29:51) you'll have a margin profile of Pollo?
+And then kind of in more normalized environment, how should we think about, I guess, the reset margin profile of Pollo?

 Lynn S. Schweinfurth - Fiesta Restaurant Group, Inc.

 Well, that is a big question.
 I think we have a much healthier store base today with a lot of the unprofitable stores having been closed, so the Pollo profile is certainly better in terms of sales.
 So, I think we're running about $2.5 million in sales on an average basis.
 And then, we're in the low 20s in terms of restaurant-level margins.
 We were higher previously in our higher performing restaurants, however, we've made investments in food and in labor and in maintenance.
-So, we're seeing that impact on our margins.
+So, we're seeing that impact on our margin.

 Nick Setyan - Wedbush Securities, Inc.

 Got it.
 So, low 20%-ish.
 Makes sense.
-And then just on G&A, are we still tracking kind of in that, sort of, the high 50s range for the year?
+And then just on G&A, are we still tracking kind of in that high 50s range for the year?

 Lynn S. Schweinfurth - Fiesta Restaurant Group, Inc.